EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 ## Assignment goals

-In order to complete this assignment, the following goals must be met:
+To complete this assignment, you must reach the following goals:

 - The credentials used by the SMTP output binding to connect to the SMTP server are retrieved using the Dapr secrets management building block.
-- The FineCollectionService retrieves the license-key for the `FineCalculator` component it uses from the Dapr secrets management building block.
+- The FineCollectionService retrieves the license key for the `FineCalculator` component it uses from the Dapr secrets management building block.

 This assignment targets number **6** in the end-state setup:

 <img src="../img/dapr-setup.png" style="zoom: 67%;" />

-## Step 1: Add a secret-store component
+## Step 1: Add a secret store component

 First, you will add a secrets management component configuration to the solution:

 1. Add a new file in the `src/dapr/components` folder named `secrets.json`.

 1. Open this file in VS Code.
-This file will hold the secrets used in the application.
+The file will hold the secrets used in the application.

 1. Paste the following snippet into the file: